Nazir Ahmad Wani: Military service

 Nazir joined 162 Infantry Battalion (Territorial Army), a Territorial Army battalion of the Jammu and Kashmir Light Infantry, in 2004.
 He was awarded Sena Medal in 2007 for gallantry and for a second time in 2018, for killing a terrorist in close combat.
-He took part in several major counter-insurgency operations in which top terrorists were either arrested or killed.
-According to one of his relatives, Wani had killed around thirty terrorists including some major terrorists.
+He took part in several major counter-insurgency operations in which top militants were either arrested or killed.
+According to one of his relatives, Wani had killed around thirty militants including some major militants.

 At the time of his death, Wani's battalion, 162 Infantry Battalion TA was attached to the 34th battalion, Rashtriya Rifles while conducting counter-insurgency operations.

 Operation Batagund

 On 25 November 2018, a counter-terrorist operation known as Operation Batagund was launched by 34 Rashtriya Rifles at Hirpora village near Batagund, Shopian district.
-After intelligence relating to the presence of senior Lashkar-e-Taiba terrorists in the area was received, a cordon and search operation was initiated at midnight by a joint team of security forces consisting of the Jammu and Kashmir Police, army units and Central Reserve Police Force in the area.
-The terrorists then fired upon the forces after which the forces retaliated.
+After intelligence relating to the presence of senior Lashkar-e-Taiba militants in the area was received, a cordon and search operation was initiated at midnight by a joint team of security forces consisting of the Jammu and Kashmir Police, army units and Central Reserve Police Force in the area.
+The militants then fired upon the forces after which the forces retaliated.

 At 12:25 am, according to an army officer, one of the soldiers was hit.
 The soldier fell near the garage of a house.
 Under covering fire provided by his fellow soldiers hiding behind walnut trees, Wani attempted to pull the injured soldier to safety.
-In the meantime, the terrorists kept firing at them and changing their positions.
+In the meantime, the militants kept firing at them and changing their positions.
 Despite being under fire, Wani pulled out the wounded soldier.

-During the gunfight, Wani entered the house and killed the district commander of Lashkar-e-Taiba and another foreign terrorist.
-Wani received multiple wounds on his body and head, but despite his injuries, Wani shot and injured a third terrorist.
-The other soldiers had entered the building by then and killed the remaining terrorists.
+During the gunfight, Wani entered the house and killed the district commander of Lashkar-e-Taiba and another militant.
+Wani received multiple wounds on his body and head, but despite his injuries, Wani shot and injured a third.
+The other soldiers had entered the building by then and killed the remaining.
 First aid was immediately provided for his injuries and he was taken to hospital where he died due to his wounds.

-According to the Jammu and Kashmir Police, the six terrorists killed in the operation belonged to Hizbul Mujahideen and Lashkar-e-Taiba and were identified as:
+According to the Jammu and Kashmir Police, the six militants killed in the operation belonged to Hizbul Mujahideen and Lashkar-e-Taiba and were identified as: